dtao/PhilosopherDeveloper/source/posts/2021-03-08-what-causes-burnout.md

 This is a tragic outcome.
 The manager _thinks_ they've done the right thing: they recognized their team member's burnout and they took it seriously.
-The team member, meanwhile, still feels burnt out, but now with the added burden of feeling guilty for being ungrateful.
+The team member, meanwhile, still feels burnt out, but now with the added burden of feeling guilty, regretful, resentful, or all of the above.

 It's therefore important for managers who are dealing with burnout not to take the easy route, but rather to work with our teams on finding the best way to refuel.

 For example, maybe a team member misses a family member or loved one.
 Instead of "Take next week off", which would give them very little time to make arrangements, their manager could ask them to plan a trip and work with them on adjusting project plans around it.
-Meanwhile, another team member might not _want_ to take time off, but would rather take a break from their current project to work on something else.
+Another team member might not _want_ to take time off, but would rather take a break from their current project to work on something else.
+Still another team member might be highly motivated but simply misses the face-to-face interactions they used to have at the office and would appreciate some extracurricular time together as a team.

 Inevitably, there won't be a one-size-fits-all solution here.
-The important thing is that if the goal is to give team members a chance to recharge, we need to first understand what recharges them.
+The important thing is that if the goal is to give team members a chance to recharge, we need to first understand what actually recharges them.

 # What it should look like